-RESOLUTION NO.: 44-2013 INTRODUCED BY: O'Toole
+RESOLUTION NO.: 37 - 2020 INTRODUCED BY: Ursu

-A RESOLUTION TO AUTHORIZE A CONTRACT WITH THE AUDITOR OF THE STATE OF OHIO FOR FINANCIAL STATEMENT AUDITS FOR THE YEARS 2011 AND 2012.
+A RESOLUTION TO AUTHORIZE A CONTRACT WITH THE AUDITOR OF THE STATE OF OHIO FOR FINANCIAL STATEMENT AUDITS FOR THE YEAR 2019.

-WHEREAS, the City is required to have its annual financial statements audited in accordance with accounting principles generally accepted in the United States and needs this to be done for the years ending December 31, 2011 and December 31, 2012, which services can be provided pursuant to the letter agreement from the Auditor of State attached hereto and incorporated herein as Exhibit A;
+WHEREAS, the City is required to have its annual financial statements audited in accordance with accounting principles generally accepted in the United States and needs this to be done for the year ending December 31, 2019, which services can be provided pursuant to the letter agreement from the Auditor of State attached hereto and incorporated herein as Exhibit A.